 A lot of businesses are starting to realize the importance of becoming involved in social media.
 What stumps most businesses is where to start and how to develop a strategy that will work for them…

 When looking at your conversion rate and the effectiveness of your landing pages, it is important to take into account the overall design.
 A poor quality design for your site can severely impact your conversion rate…

 All too often, I talk to small businesses that are trying to target their local market and want to do search engine optimization.
 They try to target high volume search terms such as ‘lawn care’ or ‘electricians’.
 If you are trying to reach your local area through online marketing, there are some simple things that… Read More

 Most people understand what a sitemap is… it is a map of your website!
 What most people don’t understand is that there are different types of sitemaps and different reasons for having them.

+What is a conversion rate?
 A conversion rate is the percentage of visitors to your website who complete a transaction.
 A transaction for an e-commerce site is usually a sale.
 Transactions can be different for every site and could be a free download, newsletter subscription, donation, quote request or other activity.